spotDL/spotify-downloader/README.md

 - We want to download Hello by Adele, simply run `python spotdl.py --song "adele hello"`.

-- The script will automatically look for the best matching song and download it in the folder `Music/` placed in your current directory.
+- The script will automatically look for the best matching song and download it in the folder `Music/` placed in the root directory of the code base.

 - It will now convert the song to an mp3 and try to fix meta-tags and album-art by looking up on Spotify.